LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 )
 ```

-And even define adhoc constraints on the fields:
+And even define ad-hoc constraints on the fields:

 ```scala
 val loginForm = Form(